jruels/docker-kube-admin/labs/stateful/index.md

 EoF
 ```

-You can see the **mysql** service is for DNS resolution so that when pods are placed by StatefulSet controller, pods can be resolved using pod-name.mysql. **mysql-read** is a client service that does load balancing for all followers.
+You can see the **mysql** service is for DNS resolution so that when pods are placed by StatefulSet controller, pods can be resolved using ``pod-name.mysql``. **mysql-read** is a client service that does load balancing for all followers.

 Create service `mysql` and `mysql-read` by executing the following command